 This is our final analysis of what happened in 2017, and our look-ahead for 2018.
 In short, 2017 was a record year for an "odd" post-Presidential Election year, and 2018 is likely to follow that trend, with $8.5 billion forecast for spending on mid-term elections.Read More

 Forget those marketing predictions from industry gurus.
 Here is what's on the minds of those who really matter: The advertisers themselves.
 We asked their predictions for 2018 and got some surprising results.
 Is social media worth the investment?
 Will newspapers fade away?
 What do they think of Amazon?Read More

 What are SMBs spending?
 It’s an important question, and we know the answer.
 We offer data-rich reports for any locality, down to the county level.
 We are the leading experts in monitoring and forecasting local advertising trends.
 We track expenditures across all U.S. markets.
 Our offerings include:

 Join our email list to receive the most up-to-date research news.
 Be among the first to receive notification of new reports, webinars, and the latest in industry trends and information.

-Each spring and fall we hold the largest gathering of local media's digital executives.
-These premiere events draw very high ratings, with more than 90% of attendees saying they plan to return.
-The spring event is at the Grand Hyatt in New York City, and the fall event at the Grand Hyatt in San Francisco.
-In addition to networking opportunities, these events offer exposure to who’s successfully navigating the complex digital landscape, seizing the greatest market share of both audience and ad dollars.
+Each spring we hold the largest gathering of local media's digital executives.
+This premiere event draws very high ratings, with more than 90% of attendees saying they plan to return.
+The event is at the Grand Hyatt in New York City.
+In addition to networking opportunities, this event offers exposure to who’s successfully navigating the complex digital landscape, seizing the greatest market share of both audience and ad dollars.

-Subscribe to a variety of analysis-rich Industry Papers that cover topical issues in both online and mobile advertising, often in the framework of how those trends affect traditional media.
+Subscribe to a variety of analysis-rich Industry Papers that cover topical issues in local advertising, often in the framework of how those trends affect traditional media.
 Topics include annual outlooks on key verticals (automotive, real estate, and recruitment) and subjects driven by industry trends.